SOFT320502/git-github-starter-mohanadsyria40/Assignement.md

-#Prof I did the Assignment
+#Prof I did the assignment